mycelial/docs/docs/core-concepts/Architecture.md

 The Mycelial Software architecture is designed for robust and efficient data movement.
 At its core, it consists of Mycelial Daemons, the Mycelial Control Plane, Connectors and Transforms.
 Each component serves a distinct role:

 - **Mycelial Daemons**: These are responsible for the actual movement of data.
 They operate in the background, handling the transportation of data to and from various sources and destinations.
 - **Mycelial Control Plane**: This serves as the central command and control center for the Mycelial Daemons.
-It orchestrates the activities of the daemons, managing their pipelines, coordination, and monitoring.
+It orchestrates the activities of the daemons, managing their workflows, coordination, and monitoring.
 - **Connectors**: Functioning as interfaces, connectors enable the Mycelial Daemons to interact with different data sources and destinations.
 They are specifically tailored to handle various data formats and protocols.
 - **Transforms**: These are data processing functions that convert data formats as needed.
 They are used to ensure compatibility between the source and destination data formats.

 ### Component Interaction

 - **Daemon and Control Plane Interaction**: Mycelial Daemons communicate with the Control Plane to receive instructions and send operational data.
-This interaction is crucial for sharing available sources/destinations, creating pipelines, and error reporting.
+This interaction is crucial for sharing available sources/destinations, creating workflows, and error reporting.
 - **Daemon and Connector Interaction**: Daemons utilize Connectors to access data sources and destinations.
 Connectors translate the data and protocol specifics, allowing Daemons to process and move data efficiently.
 - **Control Plane and Connector Management**: While the Control Plane does not directly interact with Connectors, it plays a vital role in their management.
 This includes creating, configuring, and updating Connectors as needed.